How to create sprite sheets for Phaser 3 with TexturePacker

 Here's the optimized sheet: 115kb - that is 72% less!

-Multipack: The easy way to handle too many sprites
+Multipack: The easy way to handle many sprites

 Finally

 That's all for this tutorial.
-You should now have learned how you can easily add animations to Phaser using TexturePacker.
-You also saw how easy it is to optimize your game to improve the startup time.
+You should now have learned how to easily add animations to Phaser using TexturePacker and discovered how simple it is to optimize your game for improved startup time.